sirthias/parboiled2/README.rst

     have had on the value stack are cleared out, the resulting rule type is therefore always ``Rule0``, independently of the type of the underlying rule.

-    Note that ``&`` not causing the parser to make any progress can have surprising implications in repeating contructs, see `Stack overflow when using the  or  operator`_ for more details.
+    Note that ``&`` not itself consuming any input can have surprising implications in repeating constructs, see `Stack Overflow when using the & or !
+Operator`_ for more details.

 ----